oscartoledoc/oscartoledoc/README.md

 # Hello everyone 👋

 📚 I'm a passionate of Backend Developer.
-I'm currently studying Mechatronics Engineering.
+I'm Mechatronics Engineer.
 ✋🏼 I am passionate about code development combined with agile management.
-I have knowledge in Backend Development with Java - Spring and Python - Flask, enhanced with the Scrum framework.
+I have knowledge in Backend Development with Python - Flask, enhanced with the Scrum framework.
 I have experience leading and managing teams

 🔵 Self-taught, curious, good to work in team and I really love never stop learning.